fgx/fgx-globe/dev-notes.md

 ﻿Dev Notes
 ===

+## 2016-02-21

+* delete terminated flights
+* keep planes above land

 ## 2016-02-20

-might be able to get g=data from flight radar // another app - lu?? has
+might be able to get data from flight radar // another app - lu?? has

 Keep talking with Geoff about aircraft